 - As of spring 2020, approximately 200 PhD students are following the four-year Crick PhD Programme

 - The Crick PhD Programme recruits students once annually; an open call is launched every October

-- As of spring 2019, King’s has 54 PhD students based at the Crick, with each student benefitting from the support and courses offered by the university
+- As of spring 2020, King’s has over 50 PhD students based at the Crick, with each student benefitting from the support and courses offered by the university

 - King’s expertise aligns well with the basic research undertaken at the Crick and will support the translation of research through collaborations with experts across the King’s College Network: Biomedical Research Centre’s, King’s Health Partners, Institute of Psychiatry, Psychology & Neuroscience, Faculty of Dentistry, Oral and Craniofacial Sciences, Natural & Mathematical Sciences and the Faculty of Life Sciences & Medicine